Traveling as a solo woman in India: Six (not-so-scary) thoughts!

-Of course, as with anywhere, there will be some obnoxious souls you might encounter (Indian men will often be the first to warn you about them).
+Of course, as with anywhere, there will be some obnoxious souls you might encounter.
+Indian men will often be the first to warn you about them.
 But, after 5 months of some pretty intense travel through cities and villages, using public transportation, and following my gut, I’m happy to say that I don’t think that’s the norm.
-Some men, in fact, might not even look at you at all, declining eye contact even while you’re in conversation.
+Some men, in fact, might not even look at you at all, declining eye contact even while you’re in a conversation.

 Positive Energy is Palpable!
 Being present.
 Being open.

 I’ve been blown away by the positive energy here in India.
 Perhaps it’s one of my favourite parts of this country.
 I’ve travelled to many places around the world and never have I felt so much positivity.
 From the breathtaking natural environments of wide-open deserts (Jaisalmer, Rann of Kutch), to the stunning mountains of Uttarakhand and Himachal Pradesh.

 The powerful rivers, the glorious beaches, the endless farmland, and even the chaotic streets are filled with people and cows.
 The beauty of the land coupled by the brilliant colours of clothing and other textiles can almost even be over-stimulating and nourishing for the eyes and soul!
 And then there are the people – for whom the answer to any question is “yes, possible!”

 Take it in!
 Breathe it!
 Be present and live in the moment!
 Savour it!
 Feel its healing power!
 Let your guard down!